-The Dão river and valley measures a length of about 120 km and on the Caminho do Dão you walk the valley in 6 days or in two parts of 3 days.
+The Dão river and valley measures a length of about 120 km and on the Caminho do Dão you can walk the valley in 6 days.
 The caminho is mainly set out on old paths and roads (caminhos) through the rural and forested landscape of the valley.
-Everywhere in Portugal the landscape is full of these old caminhos that have been used by the locals for centuries and lend themselves perfectly for experiencing the authentic interior of Portugal.
+Everywhere in Portugal the landscape is full of these old caminhos that have been used by the locals for centuries and lend themselves perfectly for experiencing the countryside of the interior of Portugal.

 In setting out the trail the focus was on providing a varied experience of the landscape as well as of the act of hiking.
 This has resulted in a trail that weaves its way through the valley over, along, away from and back to the river.
 You get to experience all the qualities of a river valley from the shaded cool banks of the Dão to the vistas deep into the valley ahead and behind as seen from the valley rims.

 The Dão river flows from east to west which means that one walks with the direction of the water and the movement of the sun.
 From the source to the mouth of the river, you ‘walk with the movement of the elements’.
 Walking days average at about 22 km per day and during the week you cross the Dão river 14 times.

 The Dão valley is a rich patchwork of landscapes that tell the story of what is happening in and to nature in the entire Center/North region of Portugal.
 Along the 100 km length of the river valley you find everything from patches of the original endemic forests teeming with wildlife to burned swats of eucalyptus monoculture plantations with no topsoil left.
 For the hiker interested in this ‘story of nature in the 21st century’, walking through the Dão valley is an engaging experience of a landscape that changes throughout every single hiking day and the valley has enough nature left to breathe in deep gratitude along the way.